gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

     SensorMode sensorMode = DemoMode;    // OperationMode enumeration: DemoMode (if no sensors attached), Bmp180Mode (bmp085 and bmp180), Dht11Mode
     DisplayMode displayMode = NoDisplay;  // DisplayMode enumeration: NoDisplay or LedMatrix LightSensor lightSensor = None;       // LightSensor enumeration: None, Enabled

+This upload the sketch to your device.

+##Viewing Data

+From Device Explorer, head to the Data tab, select your device, enable consumer group then click Monitor.